utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 * `/sms/postman/schemas` - Contains schemas for the `sms` API
 * `/sms/postman/collections` - Contains collections for the `sms` API

+Make sure to select the correct folders for your API's schema and collections when [connecting the API to the repository](#connecting-to-a-repository).

 > The collection directory can't be a parent or the child of the schema directory.

 ### Separating APIs with branches